Exhibits

 Spice up your life by exploring traditional and exotic flavors!
 Pick up a sample at the beginning of each month while supplies last.
 You can share your own personal recipes with us here.

-This month: Chili Powder
+This month: Star Anise

 Available at all Osceola Library branch locations on the first day of the month.

-Take and Make: Papel Picado
+Take and Make: Fallen Phrase Poetry Puzzles

 Available at all Osceola Library branch locations on the first Wednesday of the month.